allenai/dolma3/datasets/dolmino2/swallowmatt/README.md

 # SwallowMatt Data

-This outlines the steps taken to create the SwallowMatt dataset.
-This can be thought of as a more permissively licensed variation on the [SwallowMath dataset](https://huggingface.co/datasets/tokyotech-llm/swallow-math) from the `tokyotoch-llm` team.
-SwallowMath leveraged Llama-3.3-70B-Instruct to generate data, which has a less permissive license.
-By contrast, we used Qwen3-32B.
+This outlines the steps taken to create the CraneMath dataset.
+CraneMath can be thought of as a more permissively licensed variation on the [CraneMath dataset](https://huggingface.co/datasets/tokyotech-llm/swallow-math) from the `tokyotoch-llm` team.
+CraneMath leveraged Llama-3.3-70B-Instruct to generate data, which has a less permissive license.
+By contrast, for CraneMath we used Qwen3-32B for all data generation.

 ## Overview
-This is a simple one-step rewrite of an existing permissively licensed dataset: we simply use Qwen3 to rewrite Finemath-4plus.
+Creation of CraneMath involved a simple one-step rewrite of an existing permissively licensed dataset: we simply use Qwen3 to rewrite Finemath-4plus with the prompt used for creating SwallowMath.

 ## Source Materials